MicrosoftDocs/Viva/Viva/insights/Tutorials/bcrps.md

 #### Q4 Who is eligible to see this report?

-Organizations who have at least 100 active Exchange Online users with active [Viva Insights licenses](../personal/overview/plans-environments.md) can see this report when they register for the Productivity Score.
+Organizations who have at least 100 active Exchange Online users with active [Viva Insights licenses](../personal/overview/plans-environments.md) can see this report when they register for the Adoption Score.